-If you haven't seen any Takeshi Kitano (Kikujiro no Natsu, Achilles to Kame, Kantoku: Banzai!) films yet, Fireworks [Hana-bi] is probably one of the best starting points in the man's oeuvre.
+If you haven't seen any Takeshi Kitano films yet, Fireworks [Hana-bi] is probably one of the best starting points in the man's oeuvre.
 It's one of his more accessible films, but it still goes a long way in highlighting his various skills.
 While still very unique and different from Western cinema, there are enough elements to pull in people not quite familiar with Asian film making.

 Kitano plays Nishi, a demotivated cop who is suddenly confronted with several deaths around him.
-Not only did his he just lose his daughter but his partner got killed in action, a close colleague lost both his legs and his wife was diagnosed as terminal.
+Not only has he just lost his daughter, but his partner got killed in action, a close colleague lost both his legs and his wife was diagnosed as terminal.
 Nishi decides it's time to take a break and stages a bank robbery to allow him and his wife to undertake a little road trip, away from all everyday worries.
 Of course things don't go as planned and before long Nishi finds himself being chased by a gang of yakuza and a small team of former colleagues.

 You're excused if at times you feel like you're watching an 80s flick.
 It seems that back in those days Japan was a little behind on fashion, which gives the film an older feel that its production date suggests.
 On a technical level, it's Kitano's editing style that demands the most attention.
 Kitano's unique timing lends the film some very interesting shots, but it's the things Kitano doesn't show that make for the best surprises.
 More than once does he leave out the crux of scene, only showing the events leading up to a certain event and immediately cutting to the aftermath.
 It's cause and effect, without the actual event in between.

 Fireworks is a real delight.
-It's a simple, accessible film but with enough unique elements to keep you surprised and interested.
-The film is also the perfect showcase for Kitano's versatility.
-It's funny, poetic, violent and leaves you with a perfect dramatic punch in the gut.
+It's a simple, accessible film with enough unique elements to keep you surprised and interested.
+The film is the perfect showcase for Kitano's versatility.
+It's funny, poetic, violent and leaves you with a perfect dramatic punch in the gut that lingers long beyond the end credits.
 If you're new to Asian cinema, Fireworks is definitely a good starting point.
 If, on the other hand, you're a seasoned fan already, I cannot image you haven't seen this film yet.
-If not, be sure to make it a priority.
+Should this not be the case, be sure to make it an immediate priority.